hungryhairwax/hugo-creative-portfolio-theme/exampleSite/content/RestaurantSocialMediaServices/_index.md

 My job is to make managing your social media account easier & maintain your digital presence.
 You get:

-* 20 pieces of content every month (photos & videos) with custom captions & hashtags for Facebook & Instagram.
+* 20 pieces of content every month (photos & videos) with custom captions & hashtags for Facebook & Instagram, which I will post for you.
 * 24/7 contact and support from me.
 * Album access for media outlets like online magazines/ award-giving brands.
 * My constant monitoring of your social media accounts & online presence.